AdaptiveIntelligenceCircle/AIC-research/README.md

   Education • Ethical scaling • Planetary readiness
 </p>

+> AIC/HMN is licensed under GPL-3.0.
+Any fork or derivative work must keep the same license and respect the core principles: zero-donation, third path independence, and ethical-from-kernel.
+The project is currently maintained by the founder.
+During the founder’s mandatory military service (expected 2027–2029), the project will enter maintenance mode.
+All code remains public and transparent.”

+--

 ## 1. Purpose

 **AIC-research** is the academic and research arm of the **Adaptive Intelligence Circle (AIC)**.